About the clinic

 The most common symptoms are inflammatory back pain, stiffness, swelling and tenderness of joints.
 Spondyloarthritis can be associated with other inflammatory conditions such as psoriasis, inflammatory eye disease (uveiitis) and inflammatory bowel disease (crohn’s and ulcerative colitis).

-The clinic uses the skills of a team of consultants, an advanced physiotherapy practitioner and clinical nurse specialists to manage all forms of spondyloarthritis.
+The spondyloarthritis clinic team uses the skills of consultants, an advanced physiotherapy practitioner and clinical nurse specialists to manage all forms of spondyloarthritis.
 This ensures you are seen by the most appropriate health professional at every stage of treatment.

 The clinic is supported by a nurse helpline which will be given to patients once they have attended the clinic.